chinamike65/hugo-tuolesi/content/book3/book3en.md

 and they will fall into hell in the next life.

-After receiving tantric empowerment, if you disobey the teacher's words, you will suffer many disasters in this life, and you will go to hell in the next life.
+After receiving tantric empowerment, if you disobey the teacher's instructions, you will suffer many disasters in this life, and you will go to hell in the next life.

-The teacher's words mentioned here are not ordinary teacher's words, such as the tantric precepts.
-After the master has empowered the disciples, the disciples receive and uphold the fourteen tantric fundamental vows.
+The teacher's instructions mentioned here are the tantric precepts, not ordinary instructions.
+After the master has empowered the disciples, the disciples take and uphold the fourteen  fundamental tantric vows.

-The master requires the disciples not to violate these precepts.
-If the precepts are violated, it is a violation of the master's words, and there will be sins of violating the master's words.
+The master requires that the disciples not violate these precepts.
+If the precepts are violated, it is a violation of the master's instructions, and there will be sins of violating the master's instructions.

 As Master usually says, disciples who disobey will also have karma, but there is no major karma.

-Therefore, when we cannot do what Master said, we must explain the reasons to Master clearly.
+So, when we are unable to do what our guru says, we must explain the reasons clearly to him.

 99

-For example, if the master asks the disciple to recite the one-hundred-syllable mantra one million times, the disciple has to think about whether it can be accomplished or not, and if not, he must explain the reason to the master, for example, he does not have that much time, etc., even if he admits that he is lazy, Saying "I'm lazy" works too.
+For example, if the master asks the disciple to recite the one-hundred-syllable mantra one million times, the disciple has to think about whether it can be accomplished or not, and if not, he must explain the reason to the master, for example, he does not have that much time, etc., even if he admits that he is lazy, saying "I'm lazy" works too.

 If the disciple simply ignores it, he is also guilty.